Tim55667757/FuzzyClassificator/README.md

         File with Neuro Network configuration, report.txt by default.

     --no-fuzzy
-        Do not show fuzzy results, only real.
-False by default.
+        Add key if You doesn't want show fuzzy results, only real.
+Not set by default.

     --reload
-        Reload network from file before usage, False by default.
+        Add key if You want reload network from file before usage.
+Not set by default.

 *Work modes:*